ufs-community/ufs-mrweather-app/docs/UsersGuide/source/testing.rst

 There are several tests available as part of the regression testing suite to ensure the system is installed correctly and works properly.
 The regression test also confirms that code upgrades do not have side effects on existing functionalities and ensures that the system still works after code changes are made.
 The regression test can only be run on Cheyenne, Orion, and Stampede.

 Pre-existing baselines are not provided for this App.
-Users can run the tests without using a baseline (just to certify that the tests run to completeion) or create their own baseline (to compare future runs against).
+Users can run the tests without using a baseline (just to certify that the tests run to completion) or create their own baseline (to compare future runs against).

 `create_test <https://esmci.github.io/cime/versions/ufs_release_v1.1/html/Tools_user/create_test.html>`_ is the CIME tool used to execute the regression tests.
 It can be used as an easy way to run a single basic test or an entire suite of tests.